Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_13/Key_Mouse_Input.md

         }
     }
 ```
 It's as simple as that!
-Whith that if statement we check which mouse button was pressed.
+Whith that if statement we check which mouse button was pressed before we execute our desired code.
 Now if we also want to check whether the mouse button was pressed or released we can add an extra check in the if statement using `event.getAction()`.
 This function also returns an int and you guessed it, GLFW also has a couple of enums for this:

 `GLFW_PRESS`